AdiPat48/PIMA-wrapper/README.md

-# PIMA: High-Throughput Analysis of Protein Interfaces
+# PIMA: Protein-Protein Interactions in Macromolecular Assemblies

 **PIMA-Wrapper** is a professional-grade Python suite designed for the large-scale structural analysis of macromolecular assemblies.
 It serves as a high-performance local implementation of the **PIMA** (Protein-Protein Interaction in Macromolecular Assembly) and **PPCheck** methodologies developed at **Prof. R. Sowdhamini’s Lab, NCBS**.